Benchmarking the Robustness of Agentic Systems to Adversarially-Induced Harms: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel taxonomy of the security of agentic systems, where we collected and classified a diverse set potential harms of these systems.
-We introduced \bench, a novel benchmark for testing the security of LLM-based agents against adversarial manipulation attempts across multiple environments and categories of harmful actions.
-We also conducted extensive experiments on the resilience to adversarial agents in the same environment.
-We found that current state-of-the-art models can be easily manipulated into performing harmful actions.
-We also proposed two simple defenses against adversarial agents, which may be used as a baseline for future attacks and defenses of agentic systems.
-Finally, we have identified specific categories of harmful behavior where the safety of LLM-based agents is especially problematic.
-Our analysis indicates that the safety training of current LLM-based agents does not generalize beyond the areas that have likely been considered during their alignment training.
+In this paper, we explore the safety testing of agentic systems by introducing a novel taxonomy of harms, as well as \bench, a novel benchmark for testing the safety of LLM-based agents across five environments and a diverse set of harmful actions.
+We found that current models can be easily manipulated into performing harmful actions.
+We additionally propose an effective defense against these threats.
+We further explored two additional settings, where we found that agentic systems still remain vulnerable.

-We leave with possible avenues for future research.
-First, while we aimed to test agentic systems on a broad set of potential applications, real world usage of such systems might consider cases not included in our benchmark.
+We conclude with possible avenues for future research.
+First, while we aimed to test agentic systems on a broad set of potential applications, real-world usage of such systems might consider cases not included in our benchmark.
 Therefore, we argue that future work should not consider our benchmark as static, but it should be expanded as new applications of agentic systems are developed.
-Further, while we considered one potential realistic attack scenario, there also exist different attack modalities not considered by our work.
+Especially interesting would be evaluating the safety of generalist agents, which are not constrained to a specific environment, but general computer-use agents.
+Further, while we considered three realistic attack scenarios, there also exist different attack modalities not considered by our work.
 Future work could focus either on creating weaker adversaries that are able to effectively attack an agentic system, or stronger adversaries that are able to break through the system's defenses.
-Further, adaptations of existing attacks, such as Jailbreaks or Prompt Injections for agentic systems might be interesting considerations for future work.
-Additionally, the security of differing agent architectures, including ones capable of long-term memory or learning across interactions remains unclear.
-Finally, while our experiments indicate that Guardian Agents represents an effective defense against adversarial agents, there are still some cases where this defense is not sufficient.
-Thus, we argue for the need of complementary defense techniques.
-Further, including application scenarios of agentic systems within the alignment training of LLMs might lead to models that are naturally safe, and thus, do not rely on the implementation of safety mechanisms.